-The instructions below show you how to setup a Raspberry Pi “headless”, which is a fancy way of saying without a monitor, keyboard, or mouse.
+The instructions below show you how to set up a Raspberry Pi headless, which is a fancy way of saying that you’ll set it up without a monitor, keyboard, or mouse.
 There are also detailed instructions on how to configure a Wi-Fi connection for internet access!

 1. Navigate to the Raspberry Pi website and download the Raspberry Pi Imager.